TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/Logo.png" align="right" width="150" height="150"/>

-Neuromod is an interactive toolbox for analyzing and visualizing electrophysiological data from linear probe recordings.
+Neuromod is an interactive toolbox for analyzing and visualizing electrophysiological data from linear single shank probe designs with arbitrary geometry.
 It seamlessly integrates established toolboxes such as Kilosort and Fieldtrip, to bring together a wide range of analyses methods and support for various data formats in a code free user interface.

 The aim is to offer a comfortable and user-friendly experience while providing clear instructions and feedback on actions taken, rather than hard-to-interpret error messages or opaque processes.
 Nearly all parameters related to data extraction and analysis are automatically set, but can still be adjusted within the GUI.